zhencang/reverse-engineering-reference-manual/contents/general/miscellaneous.md

 #### *<p align='center'> start IS NOT main </p>*
 ---
 * Entry point of a binary (start function) is not main.
 A program's startup code (how main is set up and called) depends on the compiler and the platform that the binary is compiled for
-* Even if no library is statically compiled into the binary, part of the .text section will contain code that is irrelevant to the source code
+* For C binary compiled by gcc, [crt0](https://en.wikipedia.org/wiki/Crt0) is usually linked into the program to perform initialization before main
 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/general/miscellaneous/start_v_main.PNG">
 <p align='center'><sub><strong>32-bit ELF binary compiled by gcc</strong></sub></p>